mco-gh/csync/README.md

 # csync

-Simple command to push/pull a directory to tree to/from the cloud.
+Simple command to push/pull a directory tree or file to/from the cloud.

 ## Use Cases
 * Sharing state information across machines.